After the Yak was shaved, we suddenly realised we had missed ‘Football Focus’ and proceeded directly to the casting couch.

 I fully appreciate that evaluating a Linux distribution is just 18 minutes and 32 seconds isn’t probably sufficient to probably gain a full picture of the capabilities (or otherwise) of any software let alone a full blown operating system.

-However, this superficial, high level, cursory review of all the distros below is useful as it solely focusses on the installation process, ease of use - both of which are key for prospective Linux users; particularly those people who might be looking to migrate, as in my case, from Windows.
+However, this superficial, high level, cursory review of all the distros below is useful as it solely focuses on the installation process, ease of use - both of which are key for prospective Linux users; particularly those people who might be looking to migrate, as in my case, from Windows.

 Ubuntu (Hardy Heron)